-Stretching over most of the southern portion of South America, Argentina ranks as the world’s eighth biggest country with a population of 45.7 million citizens.
-Officially the Argentine Republic, the country uses a federal model and consists of 23 provinces plus the autonomous City of Buenos Aires.
-With a GDP of $445.4 billion as of 2019, the country’s economy is driven mostly by the manufacturing, agriculture, and services sectors.
+Stretching over most of the southern portion of South America, Argentina ranks as the world’s eighth-largest country, with a population of 45.7 million.
+Officially known as the Argentine Republic, the country follows a federal model and is composed of 23 provinces and the autonomous City of Buenos Aires.
+With a GDP of $445.4 billion as of 2019, its economy is driven primarily by the manufacturing, agriculture, and services sectors.

-Argentina achieved independence from Spain in 1816 after three centuries of colonization.
-Colonials were passionate about gambling, so it only makes sense the locals also developed a taste for betting activities.
-Today, Argentines can gamble legally both in landbased venues and over the internet.
+After three centuries of colonization, Argentina achieved independence from Spain in 1816.
+The colonists were passionate about gambling, so it makes sense that the locals also developed a taste for betting.
+Today, Argentines can gamble legally both in land-based venues and online.

-However, the legalities when it comes to gambling in Argentina are complex, which largely results from the federal model the country uses.
-Similarly to the United States and Canada, gambling is regulated by the authorities of each provincial jurisdiction.
-Needless to say, each province implements an individual approach toward gambling regulation and licensing.
+However, the legalities of gambling in Argentina are complex, largely because of the country’s federal model.
+Similar to the United States and Canada, gambling is regulated by the authorities in each provincial jurisdiction.
+As a result, each province implements its own approach to gambling regulation and licensing.

-Some federal laws also apply to the sector, which further adds to the complexity of the legal landscape in Argentina.
-With that in mind, Argentines can legally enjoy various forms of gambling such as poker, bingo, sports betting, lotteries, slots, and casino table games.
-Let’s have a more detailed look at gambling in Argentina and how the country regulates it.
+Some federal laws also apply to the sector, further adding to the complexity of Argentina’s legal landscape.
+As a result, Argentines can legally enjoy various forms of gambling, including poker, bingo, sports betting, lotteries, slots, and casino table games.
+Let’s take a closer look at gambling in Argentina and how the country regulates it.

 Laws That Govern Gambling in Argentina

-Gambling is generally legal in Argentina provided that the operators have received authorization from the competent provincial authorities.
-Respectively, offering gambling services without having a proper license is an offense under the Argentine National Penal Code.
+Gambling is generally legal in Argentina, provided the operators have obtained authorization from the competent provincial authorities.
+Conversely, offering gambling services without a proper license is an offense under the Argentine National Penal Code.

 Law № 27346 and Law № 13470